GitSquared/gaby.dev/posts/working-with-beginners/index.md

 Try to think only in features, not technical implementations: beginners need to learn the language before you start talking to them about frameworks and stacks and good continuous delivery practices.
 Go as barebone as possible.

-**As a beginner,** don't look at some of your more skilled peer's latest projects and think that this is what you'll build because he/she will teach you everything in the process.
+**As a beginner,** don't look at some of your more skilled peer's latest projects and think that this is what you'll build because they will teach you everything in the process.
 It just won't happen, for a simple reason:

 ## Teaching is hard.
 I can't stress this enough.
 There is a ***very large*** gap between knowing something and being able to teach it in a clear, understandable manner.